Give notice of your marriage or civil partnership

 - An interpreter who can speak and read both English and your language fluently if either of you can’t understand of speak English (you can’t interpret for each other).

 Once you’ve given notice, it will be displayed in the Register Office for 28 days.
-After this time, if there are no objections, you’ll be given a document called a 'marriage authority/schedule'.
+After this time, if there are no objections, a 'marriage schedule' will be produced.

 In the event that anyone arriving to give notice of marriage or civil partnership books in more than 10 minutes late, it may not be possible for the appointment to take place and your appointment may be rearranged.
 The rearranged appointment may not be on the same day.

 Couples planning to marry abroad should visit the "getting married abroad" pages on the government's website.
 This is a useful tool to help couples identify what they need to get married in each country.